 *Holiday Street Fair – Downtown

 A magical holiday season day in Ventura kicks off with the Holiday Street Fair on Main Street.
-The street will be lined with vendors and live entertainment.
-Shop artists, crafters, non-profit organizations, commercial and food vendors.
-Free and open to the public from noon to 8pm.
+The street is lined with vendors and live entertainment.
+Shop artists, crafters, non-profit organizations, and commercial and food vendors.
+Free and open to the public, generally in the afternoon and into the evening.